 Equivalent placement test scores also accepted.
-MTH98 or higher also accepted.
+MTH95 or higher also accepted.
 Students have the option of taking the co-requisite STAT 243ZL in place of completing the prerequisites.
-IRW115 may be taken in place of (WR115 and RD115).

 - Critically read, interpret, report, and communicate the results of a statistical study along with evaluating assumptions, potential for bias, scope, and limitations of statistical inference. - Produce and interpret summaries of numerical and categorical data as well as appropriate graphical and/or tabular representations. - Use the distribution of sample statistics to quantify uncertainty and apply the basic concepts of probability into statistical arguments. - Identify, conduct, and interpret appropriate parametric hypothesis tests. - Assess relationships in quantitative bivariate data.